Bathalum/agent-zero/app/FRONTEND_CONTRACT.md

 #### When to Use

-- Pre-fill connection form with stored credentials
+- Pre-filling connection forms
-- Display current connection details to user
+- Displaying current connection details
-- Verify what credentials are stored

 #### Request